pemn/pycds/README.md

 ## Features
  - Pandas integration for download, upload and deletion of table records using DataFrames
  - Frictionless (as possible) oauth2 authentication using a automated Chrome window
  - Built-in encrypted token storage for a white picket fence level security.
-Only token stored, no credentials.
+No credentials are stored, only token tied to your Azure AppId.
  - Automatic handling of odata pagination, enabling full download of datasets over 5000 records.
  - Lean implementation allowing direct use of the requests methods
 ## Recomended Python Distribution